dwyl/learn-aws-lambda/README.md

 Similar to EC2 (in that you pay a "reserve" amount for specific amount of compute power & RAM) but much easier to scale transparently to your app.
-However both Heroku and Nodejitsu have a scaling delay.
+However both Heroku and Nodejitsu have a **scaling delay** and a fixed increment for scaling (instances)

 ## Lambda Features